kuehbiko/king_county_house_sales/README.md

 ![KingCountyHouseSales](https://github.com/kuehbiko/KingCountyHouseSales-DataVisualiation/assets/88494428/5b84baba-989b-4d75-9d95-f0fa77e98d98)

 ## The Dataset
 The King County House Sales dataset is taken from [Kaggle](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction).
-The tags on this dataset mark it as a cleaned dataset.
-However, let's do a cursory check to fully ensure that we are working with data that is free of null values and errors.

 ## The Dashboard
 I will briefly describe the process of creating this dashboard before convering the key takeaways from this project.